 - 3. Subgrantees: A grantee under this competition may not award subgrants to entities to directly carry out project activities described in its application. - 4.
 Other: a.
-Funding Categories: An applicant will be considered for an award only for the type of EIR grant (i.e., Early-phase, Mid-phase, and Expansion grant) for which it applies.
-An applicant may not submit an application for the same proposed project under more than one type of grant.
+Funding Categories: An applicant will be considered for an award only for the type of EIR grant for which it applies (i.e., Early-phase: Absolute Priority 2 or Early-phase: Absolute Priority 3).
+An applicant may not submit an application for the same proposed project under more than one type of grant (e.g., both an Early-phase grant and Mid-phase grant).

-Note: Each application will be reviewed under the competition it was

-- submitted under in the Grants.gov system, and only applications that are successfully submitted by the established deadline will be peer reviewed.
-Applicants should be careful that they download the intended EIR application package and that they submit their applications under the intended EIR competition. - b.
-Evaluation: The grantee must conduct an independent evaluation of the effectiveness of its project. - c.
+Note: Each application will be reviewed under the competition it was submitted under in the Grants.gov system, and only applications that are successfully submitted by the established deadline will be peer reviewed.
+Applicants should be careful that they download the intended EIR application package and that they submit their applications under the intended EIR competition.

+b.
+Evaluation: The grantee must conduct an independent evaluation of the effectiveness of its project.

+c.
 High-need students: The grantee must serve high-need students.